lemlac/mulem/docs/reference.md

 #### `match` / `case`

 Enum/exception branching.
 Exhaustive by default. `case _` for the default case.
 The indentation of each `case` must be the same as the starting `match`, ending any debate on whether `case` should be indented or not&mdash;Mulang is opinionated after all.
 This is done not only to save indentation but also to stay consistent.
 Note that `match _` doesn't use `:` or `then`, so it logically shouldn't indent the next line.
-This is an intentional choice.
+This is an intentional choice. `match` itself doesn't start a block.
 You can think of `match` as not being a block at all but a marker to start a series of blocks that all start with `case`. `match` requires there to be at least one `case` after it or it's a syntax error.
 As mentioned, all branches must be exhasted, or there must be a default case with `case _` at the end.

 ```
-match self
+match self               -- No `:`.
+No indentation next line.
-case First:
+case First:              -- Each case is at the same indentation.
-    print("First")
+    print("First")       -- Each case marks a new block.
-case Second(x):
+case Second(x):          -- ...
-    print("Second({x})")
+    print("Second({x})") -- ...
 case Third{val}:
     print("Third \{ val={val} }")
+                         -- All choices were exhausted, so no `case _:` is necessary.

--- Inline form
+-- Inline form:
 message = (match e case OpenError { filename } then "Open error: {filename}" case _ then "Unknown error")
 ```

 The patterns map to the type passed in after `match`, so you only need to reference the members of that type in each `case` block.

+Note that in other languages, the choice on whether the case within a `match` or `switch` statement should be indented or not is left up to the choice of the programmer.
+Mulang abandons this freedom for an opinionated format.
+This keeps code consistent both logically and semantically.

 #### `if case`